-After you feel comfortable with the three-day water fast and your body can make the switch to ketosis without much fuss (more info here), then it’s time to consider the 7-10 day water fast.
-For it’s only after you begin drawing solely on the energy of fat cells that the process of detoxification can kick into a higher gear (more info here).
-This means that the three-day fast simply isn’t enough to confront any deeper issues you want to heal.
+After you feel comfortable with 3 day water fasts and your body can make the switch to ketosis without much fuss (more info here), then it’s time to consider the 7-10 day water fast.
+For it’s only after you begin drawing solely on the energy of fat cells that the process of detoxification can kick into a higher gear (more info here) and you can reap the greatest benefits of a water fast.
+This means that a 3 day fast simply isn’t enough to confront any deeper issues you want to heal.

 If you’ve found it difficult to get through your first few three-day water fasts, it’s only understandable that the thought of a 7-10 day fast seems even more daunting.
-For this reason, I offer private online consultation as a fasting guide (click here).
+For this reason, I offer private online consultations and coaching for water fasting (click here).
 Alternatively – and even better for getting the deepest experience out of your fast – is to attend a fasting retreat.

-As your healing metabolism finishes establishing itself by the end of the third day, the digestive system also finishes shutting down its normal function.
-As a result, most hunger pangs tend to subside after this point.
+As your healing metabolism firmly establishes itself by the end of the third day, the digestive system is in the midst of shutting down its normal function.
+As a result, most hunger pangs usually (but not always) subside significantly after this point.
 Given that digestion comes to a halt, it’s also extremely important to consider how and what you eat in the transition period both before and after any fast longer than three days.
 The transition into a fast is important because you don’t want your digestive system to shut down with food still remaining inside the intestines.
 It will rot inside you.
 Not a pretty thought.
 And as it rots, the toxic by-products aren’t going to help your body – precisely when you’re trying to detoxify.
 The transition out of a fast is important because (continued below)

 your digestive system is hibernating.
 It can’t digest.
 You have to wake it up slowly and with respect, eating small portions of easily digestible foods.
 Otherwise, you’ll be sorry!
 Just as any food remaining in the gut at the beginning of a longer fast will rot, so a similar situation can occur now too.
 Anything other than juices or the simplest fruits and vegetables will sit in your stomach, until your digestive system is able to cope.
 This can and will take days.
 After fasting, I find that the transition time back to normal eating with a normal appetite is similar in length to that of the fast itself.

-I remember the exuberance of celebrating the end of my very first seven-day water fast by eating pizza.
+I remember the exuberance of celebrating the end of my very first 7 day water fast by eating pizza.
 It weighed like an anchor in my stomach for literally days afterwards… Needless to say, I learned my lesson afterwards!

 Of course, the first three days of a 7-10 day water fast generally follows the process described in the three-day water fast.
 With experience, though, it will become much easier – even enjoyable – and the process to complete the switch to ketosis will accelerate.